 David Boulding, Hugh Fisher, Mike Neckar (Necky Kayaks), Bud Hohl (SCORA Historian), and Grace Morissette would each play a part in the story of the Canadian Malias as the first generation of six-person outrigger canoes in Canada.
 There were several False Creek and Lotus paddlers such as David Boulding and Hugh Fisher and the Mancell brothers who formed or joined crews to participate in the Catalina Channel Crossing and Molokai Hoe races in the 1970s and 1980s.
-The story of how the California Malia mould became the foundation for the first Canadian Malias is most accurately related in an email message from Bud Hohl to Lynda Roberts forwarded to Morissette.
+The story of how the California Malia mould became the foundation for the first Canadian Malias is most accurately related in an email message from Bud Hohl to Lynda Roberts forwarded to Grace Morissette.
 Billy Whitford and Bud Hohl had a side business of building Malia canoes.
 They were looking to spread outrigger canoe racing to other parts of North America and perceived Hugh Fisher, with his Olympian status, to be a good person to represent outrigger canoe racing in Canada.
 It was understood that Hugh was given a choice of buying the "longer and narrower boat designed for taller paddlers" or the Malia.
-Hugh chose the Malia because clubs in California were moving to the newer boat designs and he was offered the California Malia mould which was just sitting in someone's backyard.
+Hugh chose the Malia mould which was just sitting in someone's backyard.

 Based on an article by Doug Mancell of Lotus Sports Club, we know that David Boulding raced the Catalina Channel Crossing after Expo '86 and, while in California, learned about the Malia mould that had been stored in some fellow's backyard for quite a while.
 David Boulding arranged to have Bud Hohl load the California Malia mould onto Mike Neckar's trailer to be towed to Canada from California, but the trailer was left on the Washington state side of the border.
 [17] David Boulding invited Grace Morissette to join him for a drive across the border in Autumn 1986 to pick up some paddling gear and met with Canada Customs to import the California Malia mould into Canada.
-In boathouse where finishing work was completed by David Boulding, Jim Mancell, Garry Mancell, Steve Schleicher, Bob Disbrow, and several others.
+In

-1988, after fabrication of the first two Canadian Malias had begun at Steve Schleicher's shop, Lotus Sports Club acquired their boathouse at Barnet Marine Park and the two Canadian Malias were moved to the
+1988, after fabrication of the first two Canadian Malias had begun at Steve Schleicher's shop, Lotus Sports Club acquired their boathouse at Barnet Marine Park and the two Canadian Malias were moved to the boathouse where finishing work was completed by David Boulding, Jim Mancell, Garry Mancell, Steve Schleicher, Bob Disbrow, and several others.